Riegooo/quizzical-hub/README.md

 ## 🧠 How It Works

+1. Create an account
+2. Login your account
-1. Choose a quiz category (HTML, CSS, or JavaScript).
+3. Choose a quiz category (HTML, CSS).
-2. Answer each question by selecting your choice.
+4. Answer each question by selecting your choice.
-3. Submit your answers to see your final score.
+5. Submit your answers to see your final score.
-4. You can retry or choose another quiz anytime!
+6. You can retry or choose another quiz anytime!

 ---